-Environmental Impact Significance Before Mitigation Proposed Mitigation Measures Significance After Mitigation agricultural productivity AG-2 Prior to the issuance of a grading permit or building permit (whichever occurs first), a Pest Management Plan shall be developed by the project applicant and approved by the County of Imperial Agricultural Commissioner.
+Environmental Impact Significance Before Mitigation Proposed Mitigation Measures Significance After Mitigation Impact 4.2-3: Result in other effects that could contribute to the conversion of active farmlands to non-agricultural uses.
+Potentially Significant The following mitigation measure is required for the Big RockLaurel Cluster: • Implement Mitigation Measure AG-1b.
+Less than Significant Impact 4.2-4: Adversely affect agricultural productivity Potentially Significant The following mitigation measure is required for the Big ReckLaurel Cluster: AG-2 Prior to the issuance of a grading permit or building permit (whichever occurs first), a Pest Management Plan shall be developed by the project applicant and approved by the County of Imperial Agricultural Commissioner.
 The project applicant shall maintain a Pest Management Plan until reclamation is complete.
-The plan shall provide the following: Monitoring, preventative, and management strategies for weed and pest control during construction activities at any portion of the project (e.g., transmission line); Control and management of weeds and pests in areas temporarily disturbed during construction where native seed will aid in site revegetation as follows; Monitor for all pests including insects, vertebrates, weeds, and pathogens.
+The plan shall provide the following: 1.
+Monitoring, preventative, and management strategies for weed and pest control during construction activities at any portion of the project (e.g., transmission line); 2.
+Control and management of weeds and pests in areas temporarily disturbed during construction where native seed will aid in site revegetation as follows; • Monitor for all pests including insects, vertebrates, weeds, and pathogens.
 Promptly control or eradicate pests when found, or when notified by the Agricultural Commissioner's office that a pest problem is present on the project site.
 The assistance of a licensed pest control advisor is recommended.
-All treatments must be performed by a qualified applicator or a licensed pest control business; All treatments must be performed by a qualified applicator or a licensed pest control operator; "Control" means to reduce the population of common pests below economically damaging levels, and includes attempts to exclude pests before infestation, and effective control methods after infestation.
-Effective control methods may include physical/mechanical removal, bio control, cultural control, or chemical treatments; Use of "permanent" soil sterilants to control weeds or other pests is prohibited because this would interfere with reclamation.
+All treatments must be performed by a qualified applicator or a licensed pest control business; • All treatments must be performed by a qualified applicator or a licensed pest control operator; • "Control" means to reduce the population of common pests below economically damaging levels, and includes attempts to exclude pests before infestation, and effective Less than Significant